Our Pick of the Best Italian Restaurants in London

 If you’re in the heart of Highbury, then pay a visit to Trullo, also known as Padella’s older sister.
 It’s a more grown up setting and the menu follows suit.
 Look around and you'll see happy, relaxed fellow diners (in London, could this be real?) because for the length of one's meal at Trullo, it’s nigh on impossible not to be.
 A firm favourite on our list of the best Italian restaurants in London.

 Their offering is seasonal so trust in the expertise of your waiter to advise on the day’s best plates.
 Whatever you decide though, you can’t go wrong proving precisely why this is one of the best Italian restaurants in London.

 Looking for somewhere to celebrate a special occasion?
 Whether it’s a big birthday or just the end of a long week, then book a table at Bocca di Lupo.
 It’s won many an award since opening its doors in 2008 and has since become somewhat of a classic amongst London’s Italian eateries.

 A charmingly decorated restaurant along Bermondsey High Street which is just the right balance between casual and quality.
 Flour & Grape serves fresh pastas and small plates within a convivial atmosphere.
 You might have to wait for a table (yes, another Padella-type situation we’re afraid), but there’s a cocktail bar downstairs where you can grab a drink and gear up for your feast.

 Right, that's it from us – we're off to order our truffle pasta and nduja pizza from Gloria.
 Yes, that's right…a number of these restaurants are offering takeaway, delivery or DIY home kits at the moment, so be sure to check their websites to find out more.
-And if you want to see more of our London insider tips, take a look at our favourite homes in the city here.
+And if you want to discover more of our London insider tips, take a look at our favourite homes in the city here.